Omar7001-B/StopWatchMe/README.md

 - <kbd>Windows</kbd> + <kbd>NumPadDot</kbd>: Open the file containing your records (Logger)

 ## Simple Example of Usage
-Run the `StopWatchMe.exe` file Press `Win + Numpad 0` to start your first task.
+Run the `StopWatchMe.exe` file Press `Win + Numpad 0` to start your first task a small pop-up window appears to let you give it a name.
 When you finish the task, press `Win + Numpad 1` to see the estimated time in the bottom corner

 To change the shortcuts, simply open the main file `StopWatchMe.ahk` and find the lines of code that contain the current shortcuts.
 You can then change the keys to your desired keys.
 Then save and right click on the file then `Compile to exe file`.